rockstor/rockstor-doc/soho.rst

 .. _sohoguide:

-Small Office Fileserver with RockStor
+Small Office Fileserver with Rockstor
 =====================================

 In a small office or home office like environment, a centralized storage server